 Required Related Experience:

-At least 1 year experience in teaching or professional practice.
+At least one year of teaching or professional practice.

 Expertise in one or more of the following categories: design, sustainability-oriented design, computation, visualization, and digital fabrication

 The University of Kentucky is committed to a diverse and inclusive workforce by ensuring all our students, faculty, and staff work in an environment of openness and acceptance.
 We strive to foster a community where people of all backgrounds, identities, and perspectives can feel secure and welcome.
 We also value the well-being of each of our employees and are dedicated to creating a healthy place to work, learn and live.
 In the interest of maintaining a safe and healthy environment for our students, employees, patients and visitors the University of Kentucky is a Tobacco & Drug Free campus.